 “I had made sure so many women had the resources and support they needed, the follow up care.
 I was always so active in making sure things were in place for other people, I just never thought about me being diagnosed.”

 Yvette Jives, a nurse and social worker in North Carolina, has spent a lifetime helping others.
 After her diagnosis, in order to address what she saw as a need for ovarian cancer awareness and support in her community, as well as the disproportionate impact of ovarian cancer on patients of color, she founded Health Education and Resources (HERS).

 “Take things one step, one battle, one victory at a time.
 Just get through today; win today.
 When you take the good out of that day, then you won that one battle.”

 After being diagnosed with a rare form of ovarian cancer, Stacy Saravo found hope and inspiration through OCRA’s Woman to Woman program and Inspire online community.
 To help give rising medical professionals a patient perspective on ovarian cancer, Stacy volunteers with OCRA’s Survivors Teaching Students program.

 “I never say, ‘I have cancer,’ because it’s not mine.
 I’m dealing with it.”

 A lover of art and travel and people, one-time social worker and cruise line cook, and now celebrity chef, Elle Simone can also add social entrepreneur to her list of accomplishments.
 Elle is an ovarian cancer survivor and OCRA board member who is determined to use her platform to raise awareness about the disease.

-Janice Murphy, diagnosed with ovarian cancer at age 62, is committed to raising awareness not just about the disease itself, but about what she believes to be an extra risk of ovarian cancer within the gay community.
+Janice Murphy, diagnosed with ovarian cancer at age 62, is committed to sharing her ovarian cancer story to raise awareness not just about the disease itself, but about what she believes to be an extra risk of ovarian cancer within the LGBTQIA+ community.